wh-alice/mig_visualstudio/vs/data-tools/save-data-from-an-object-to-a-database.md

 ---
-title: "Save data from an object to a database | hehe" ms.custom: "" ms.date: "10/18/2016"
+title: "Save data from an object to a database" ms.custom: "" ms.date: "10/18/2016"
 ms.prod: "visual-studio-dev14"